-There are various other factors, you can add to the list in order to get more experienced.
 You can formulate your own list of factors that you want to take into consideration for any investment.
-If you are like most investors and have borrowed money from the bank for the purpose of buying investment property, then you will have a certain interest to pay to the bank.
-Just remember, sometimes it is required to fork out on rent received and pay capital gains tax should you decide to sell the property.
-Well, if you can learn working around this creatively, then you can get things sorted out.
+There are various other factors you can add to the list to get more experienced.
+If you are like most investors and have borrowed money from the bank to buy an investment property, you will have a certain interest to pay to the bank.
+Remember, sometimes it is required to fork out on rent received and pay capital gains tax should you decide to sell the property.
+If you can learn to work around this creatively, you can get things sorted out,.

-Therefore, it is quite evident that buying investment property is an incessant source of expense, and since it’s working, it is not ideal for everyone.
-Therefore, it is essential to think diligently and research in order to ensure you don’t make huge mistakes.
+Therefore, it is evident that buying an investment property is an incessant source of expense, and since it’s working, it is not ideal for everyone.
+Therefore, it is essential to think diligently and research to ensure you don’t make huge mistakes.

 There are certain mistakes made in buying an investment property: